Architectural Photography Haunted Architecture Mississippi Port Gibson

 The Windsor Ruins are the beautifully haunting remains of the largest Antebellum Greek Revival Mansion in Mississippi.
 Upon arriving, they instantly conjured up wonderful memories of a childhood trip to the British Isles where ancient ruins are a much more common sight.
 In the US, we have a tendency to either demolish or restore the amazing architecture of years past.
 We rarely preserve the sites of architectural ruins but, thankfully, Windsor is one of the few exceptions.

 Featured in the 1957 film “Raintree County” and the 1996 film “Ghosts of Mississippi”, The Windsor Ruins are located in Claiborne County about 10 miles southwest of Port Gibson, Mississippi.
-All that remains of the former cotton plantation are 23 standing Corinthian columns with iron capitals and, just maybe, a few spirits.
+All that remains of the former cotton plantation and its architecture are 23 standing Corinthian columns with iron capitals and, just maybe, a few spirits—if you believe in that sort of thing.

 Windsor Plantation